gianlucaborello/aws-ssh-config/README.md

 Usage
 ---

 This assumes boto is installed and configured.
+Also, private ssh keys must be copied under `~/.ssh/`

 Supported arguments: